MAPReiff/MAPReiff/README.md

 I'm Mitchell!
 Hello, welcome to my website!
 My name is Mitchell and I am a Computer Engineer from Bronx, NY.

+I currently work as a Junior Technical Development &amp; Quality Analyst at [Build-A-Bear Workshop](https://www.buildabear.com/), working on e-commerce related projects and QA.

   <!-- I am also currently an E-Commerce IT Technician at [Conair LLC](https://www.conair.com/) working in the IT department on e-commerce and IT related projects. -->